Zar-69/Zar-69/README.md

-- 👋 Hi, I’m @Zar-69
+- 👋 Hi, I’m Melanie
-- 👀 I’m interested in learning for about coding programs and languages
+- 👀 I’m interested in learning more about coding programs and languages
 - 🌱 I’m currently learning HTML and JavaScript
 - 💞️ I’m looking to collaborate on anyone
-- 📫 How to reach me 4074630797
+- 📫 How to reach me 4074-463-0797

 <!---
 Zar-69/Zar-69 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.